TOSS is an arts non-profit serving artists, students, and communities in the rural South.

 Summer camp is a culmination of our creative programming where students take the skills they have learned and apply it directly to a master-work, created over the period of a week and presented to friends and family at the conclusion of camp.
 Hours: Camp occurs in July over a two week period, Monday – Friday

 TOSShunts are a series of creative events, curated for organizations and individual.
-These art scavenger hunts are designed by the TOSS staff and TOSSairs, and often involve student participation.
+These art scavenger hunts are designed by the TOSS staff, TOSSairs, countless volunteers, and students.